 From figure 2.2 we see that the output component that receives the largest weight in forming the TFP index, circuit length, increased steadily up to 2014 before levelling off.
-It was 8 per cent higher in 2017 than it was in 2006.
+It was 8 per cent higher in 2018 than it was in 2006.
 The relatively modest growth in the circuit length output reflects the fact that most of the increase in end-use customer numbers over the period has been able to be accommodated by 'in fill' off the existing DNSP networks that does not require large extensions of the transmission network length.
 That is, the bulk of population growth is occurring on the fringes of cities and towns and as cities move from being low density to more medium to high density and so the required increases in transmission network length between existing generation and load centres are modest compared to the increase in customer numbers being serviced.
-However, the growth in distribution network length between 2006 and 2017 has still been higher than the growth in distribution network length over the period which was only 4 per cent, likely reflecting the requirement for transmission to connect new generation sources.
+However, the growth in transmission network length between 2006 and 2018 has still been higher than the growth in distribution network length over the period which was only 4 per cent, likely reflecting the requirement for transmission to connect new generation sources.

-The output that increased the most over the period is end-user numbers with an increase of 16 per cent between 2006 and 2017.
+The output that increased the most over the period is end-user numbers with an increase of 18 per cent between 2006 and 2018.
 This steady increase is to be expected as the number of electricity end-use customers will increase roughly in line with growth in the population.
-However, we see that energy throughput for transmission peaked in 2010 and fell steadily through to 2014 and has only partially recovered since then.
-In 2017 transmission energy throughput was marginally less than it was in 2006.
+However, we see that energy throughput for transmission peaked in 2010 and fell steadily through to 2014 before a partial recovery and then another marked fall in 2018.
+In 2018 transmission energy throughput was 3 per cent less than it was in 2006.